 A Passion for PhoDOGraphy

-As the owner of 4 myself, including 3 Jack Russell Terriers and an Aussie/Collie "Designer Dog", you could say I have a passion for dogs.
+As the owner of up to 4 at a time, including 3 Jack Russell Terriers and an Aussie/Collie "Designer Dog", you could say I have a passion for dogs.
 The two-legged kids have moved on, so our family portrait now consist of the two of us with our four-legged kids.

 Three Jacks make a Full House!